Best Subwoofers For Home Theater AND Music.

 Cosmos was particularly surprising.
 It’s not all about punch, but a lot of low rumbling sounds too.
 It’s an impressive series too, bass aside.
 Dr. Tyson has a great way of explaining things.

-If the source material is bass heavy, these subs will respond appropriately, while still remaining balanced, and not at all intrusive with regular content.
+If the source material is bass heavy, these subs will respond appropriately, while still remaining balanced, and not intrusive at all with regular content, when properly set up.

 These subs should all do as they’re told, no more, no less.
 They should be thrilling, yet not intrusive.
 You can run them too loud of course, but integrated properly, they are true to the content.